 Obviously, Evey is been given the opportunity to look behind the veil, albeit only after her surrender to the virtual firing squad by refusing to cooperate.
 We are not granted that privilege in life.

 And what about Job?
 His anger with God is well known and for most would feel uncomfortable and simultaneously justifiable.
 Be that as it may, Job’s vehement accusations against God move Job closer to God.

 In his indictment of God, Job takes his stand fiercely on the side of goodness.
 God or no God, anyone can recognise goodness, and what Job suffers simply cannot be regarded as good.
 Period.
 End of story.
 And rightly so.

 The ‘comforter friends’ of Job are shocked that Job refuses simply to take as good ‘anything done by God’.
 Conversely, Job is shocked by them and their willingness to abandon any objective standard of goodness in the interest of being on the side of the ruler of the universe.

 “Satan’s first attack on Job has the unintended result of separating the love of prosperity from the love of goodness in Job.
 But Satan’s second attack separates in Job two things that might be thought to be inextricably connected: the love of the office of the Deity, and the love of the goodness that is truly the essence of God.”

 And this parental love Job ‘sees’.
-He doesn’t bow to power, but to love.
+He doesn’t bow to power in the end, but to love.
 The divine speeches suggest that God’s relationship to all his creatures is deeply personal, intimate, and parental.
 And that goes for Job as well.

 What I do believe is that God, in a way I cannot fathom, is intimately close and has come close in the birth of Christ.
 That is a guarantee I can and will live by.
 And that I will celebrate with my family, with friends near and far, and with those people I come across the coming weeks.